thisissoon/angular-starter/README.md

 bower install angular --save
 ```

 And this will download the angular package from bower and also update the `bower.json` file to include that package.
-You will still need to added the script tag to the `app/index.html` like so:
+You will still need to add the script tag to the `app/index.html` like so:

 	<script src="components/angular/angular.js"></script>